 Presenter: Dor Knafo, Co-Founder and CEO

-Also Read: Top Zero Trust Security Solutions in 2021
+Also Read: Top Zero Trust Security Solutions

 At a conference hosted by cryptography giant RSA, Cape Privacy was the only contest finalist specializing in encryption technology.
 The New York City-based vendor targets data scientists, machine learning engineers, and data owners everywhere with the Cape Privacy Encrypted Learning Platform.
 By optimizing encryption protocols for machine learning, Cape Privacy reduces compute overhead and enables secure information sharing between organizations.
 The goal: accelerate the adoption of ML across industries while securing data privacy.